Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 It feels ambitious, but I’m at my best when my to-do list is 3 km long.
 (That's why I was so productive last 2024; renovating an apartment and being busy at work was electrifying.)
 And honestly, the most exciting part isn’t even the programs themselves: it’s seeing clearly, for the first time, the shape of The Bumpy Career’s future.

-Turning 30 this year makes it feel even more full circle: I started TBC and some version of the Job Hunting Accelerator at 20, and now I’m building the signature programs that can carry it into the next decade.
-It feels less like “just coaching” and more like building something bigger than me.
+Turning 30 this year makes it feel even more full circle: I started TBC and the earliest version of the Job Hunting Accelerator (then called Resume Consultation) at 20, and now I’m building the signature programs that can carry it into the next decade.

 Meanwhile, in my corporate career, I’ve leaned into a more balanced, go-with-the-flow approach.
 That’s very intentional; it's a direct reaction to how I managed my career back in the Philippines, which was Not Good.